VoxaAI/voxa-generator/generators/app/templates/typescript/README.md

 If you need a new environment simply create another json file like `test.json` then setup `NODE_ENV=test`.
 Voxa will search for `test.json` and apply the configuration.

 > Web server will run on default port 3000
-> Use [ngrok](https://ngrok.com/) - secure tunnels for development and test with a real device or a simulators
+> Use [bst proxy](https://bespoken.io/features/#cli) - secure tunnels for development and test with a real device or a simulators

 ### Test and Simulators